AAPI-Owned Businesses and Organizations to Support

 Home Improvement

 With tenacity and boldness, Modern Electrical Solutions owners Tyra Tran and Luyen Le have successfully started one of the few Asian- and women-owned electrical contractor businesses in Minnesota.
 They are looking to continue to grow and employ more low-income community members in the electrical trade.
-They understand the impact they can have for their community as a job creator and are proud of there accomplishment.
+They understand the impact they can have on their community as a job creator and are proud of their accomplishment.